 Some feature strongly defined focal points while other subjects are diffused, allowing you to meander through the tangles of flowers, leaves and stems.
 Koi provide the pivotal “Turning Point” between the water and air while leaving ripples which you know will be gone again in moments.
-Tibetan prayer flags wave in the breeze sharing the brilliance of Koi colors.
+Tibetan prayer flags flutter in the breeze sharing the brilliance of Koi colors.
 Time, movement and transience are significant subjects in these meditative paintings.

 One of the methods I use to visualize my Art is to take snapshots of my models and modify them on my computer.
 Since I’m not a photographer I only have a small point and shoot camera that I use to take photos in my garden or in my studio.